 As hipsters gravitate toward hunting, there's bound to be benefits to the way the sport is perceived.
 As the sport becomes more politically diverse, left-leaning groups will better understand the reasons why hunters pursue their sport, and sportsmen will have less need to defend it from legislators and activists at every turn.

-So consider taking some hipsters as hunting buddies.
-If they learn to love their time outdoors as much as they do the city's music, food, and theaters, they'll likely pay you back by doing what hipsters do best – finding somewhere that no one else has heard of.
+So consider taking some hipsters as hunting buddies, and creating new hipster hunters.
+If they learn to love their time outdoors as much as they do the city's music, food, and theaters, they'll likely pay you back by doing what hipsters do best: finding somewhere that no one else has heard of.

 NEXT: VIDEO: MAN FOOLISHLY STICKS HEAD INSIDE BOW AT FULL DRAW

 WATCH: HOW TO AVOID TICKS AND THE APPARENT APOCALYPSE THEY'RE BRINGING FORTH